Skip to main content

 Redirected aggression

 Redirected aggression is an interesting psychological phenomenon that causes issues between many pets.
-Sometimes, dogs can react to something completely external from the household — like that cocky dog one yard over, or the arrival of the letter carrier — but still take out their intense emotions on their canine companion because they are the closest thing around.
+Sometimes, dogs can react to something completely external from the household — like that noisy dog one yard over or the arrival of the mailman — but they still take out their intense emotions on their canine companion because they are the closest thing around.
 If you think about it, people do this, too, so it’s not a total mystery why strong emotions (not even negative ones; excitement also can cause a dog to lash out!) sometimes cause fights.

 Overstimulation